smartive/giuseppe/README.md

 npm test
 ```

-Actually you cannot do something wrong, since the `pretest` hook will install the dependencies,
+If you get any errors, maybe you didn't install the dependencies.
+There is a `npm run bootstrap`
-install the typings and compiles giuseppe.
+command that will install them for you.

 ## Contribute